 Configure the Timeouts (Optional)¶

-Optionally, you can set a timeout for the VM Shutdown operation can be set up.
+Optionally, you can set a timeout for the VM Shutdown operation.
 This feature is useful when a VM gets stuck in Shutdown (or simply does not notice the shutdown command).
 By default, after the timeout time the VM will return to Running state but is can also be configured so the VM is destroyed after the grace time.
 This is configured in

-# Seconds to wait after shutdown until timeout export SHUTDOWN_TIMEOUT=300 # Uncomment this line to force VM cancellation after shutdown timeout #export FORCE_DESTROY=yes
+# Seconds to wait after shutdown until timeout export SHUTDOWN_TIMEOUT=180 # Uncomment this line to force VM cancellation after shutdown timeout export FORCE_DESTROY=yes

 Working with cgroups (Optional)¶

-The cgroups (directory) layout can be different based on your operating system and configuration.
-The libvirt documentation describes all the cases and a way the cgroups are managed by libvirt/KVM.
+Optionally, you can set-up cgroups to control resources on your Hosts.
+The libvirt cgroups documentation describes all the cases and the way the cgroups are managed by libvirt/KVM.

 KVM Specific Attributes¶

-TYPE: This attribute defines the type of the media to be exposed to the VM, possible values are:
+TYPE: This attribute defines the type of media to be exposed to the VM; possible values are:

 cdrom.
 This attribute corresponds to the